-When he was a rookie point guard, Norm Nixon’s confrontations with then Lakers coach Jerry West were continuous and high pitched.
-West was hard as nails, intensely driven, dogmatic, relentless, the kind of leader that believed criticism was love; strategically that was the West identity: be hard on yourself, expect perfection from the world.
-What was problematic in the West psychology was that Norm Nixon was cut a little bit differently.
-He was notoriously thin skinned and sensitive and was not used to the dismissive and quick barbs West threw his way whenever Nixon made a mistake.
+Back when Jerry West coached the Lakers in 1977, he had a rookie point guard named Norm Nixon.
+As a coach, West was hard as nails, intensely driven, dogmatic, relentless, the kind of leader that believed criticism was love.
+Strategically, that was the West identity: be hard on yourself, expect perfection from the world.
+What was problematic with this kind of survivorship psychology was that Norm Nixon was cut a little bit differently.
+He was notoriously thin-skinned and sensitive and was not used to the dismissive quick barbs West threw his way whenever Nixon made a mistake.
 Even for a rookie, Nixon had a healthy ego and was used to that ego being fed by admirers.
 But Jerry West didn’t cooperate in the fall of 1977.
 He seemed to hate Norm Nixon.

-Perhaps if Nixon was wired a little bit differently, if he was more laid back and more secure in his own capabilities, he would have let it go but Nixon couldn’t let West get away with what felt like a public stoning.
-He returned fire in this very simmering and antagonistic war between player and coach with the team in the middle as bystanders.
+Perhaps if Nixon was wired a little bit differently if he was more laid back and more secure in his own capabilities, he would have let it go but Nixon couldn’t let West get away with what felt like a public stoning.
+He returned fire in this very simmering and antagonistic war between player and coach.

 The third game of Byron Scott’s rookie year the Clippers were on the schedule.
 The game was in San Diego.
 The Lakers expected a heavy Lakers crowd which was the norm.
-The two hour drive wasn’t a deterrent to Lakers fans and their enthusiastic trolling of the Clippers made the night entertaining.
-The crowds usually left early after a Lakers beat down.
+The two-hour drive wasn’t a deterrent to Lakers fans and their enthusiastic trolling of the Clippers made the night entertaining.

 But this was a different kind of game.
 It was electric and anticipatory.
 The Clippers fans showed up.
 Norm Nixon had been a Clipper for three weeks and San Diego was excited.
 The Clippers got a Laker.
-They stole their championship player, that was how Sterling saw it.
-Michael Cooper had gotten over the shock.
+They stole their championship player.
+Michael Cooper had gotten over the shock of the trade.

 “I really felt bad for Norm because nobody in their f**cking mind wanted to be a Clipper.
 But I also thought he was really stupid.
 It’s the classic curse of getting what you asked for.
 He’d complained a lot when he was with us.
 Well, congratulations.
 You’re a f**king San Diego Clipper.”

-Thirty-four years after Jerry West took the Clippers draft pick and delivered a veteran player- Norm Nixon would play four years after the trade, Byron Scott would play 13 years- West is joining the team he once manipulated.
-In a way it is unthinkable.
-But in a way it is business as usual.
+Thirty-six years after Jerry West swapped a Clippers draft pick for a veteran player, West joined the team he once manipulated.
+In a way it was unthinkable.
+But in a way, it was business as usual.
 Time has changed everything.
 The Clippers are not the same organization Donald Sterling used to own and run.
-The Lakers are not the same organization Jerry Buss used to own and run.
-And so there is this intersectionality, this incestuous picking off of Lakers greats.
-Again.
+Sterling is gone and Ballmer is calling the shots.
+The Lakers are not the same organization either.
+And so, when Jerry West entered Clipper-land, there was this intersectionality, an incestuous picking off of Lakers greats.